 HubSpot's competitors report provides you with the power to monitor other companies that you compete with in your industry.
 Setting up this report will allow you to record your site's authority over time and help you to determine action items and benchmarks to increase that authority.
 You can track up to 20 competitors at once (10 competitors for trial accounts).

 1. Add your first competitor

-To set up your Competitors Report, navigate to Reports > Competitors.
+To set up your competitors report, navigate to Reports > Competitors.
 If you have not already added any competitors, you will be prompted to do so.
-If you are not prompted, click the blue Add a new competitor button.
+If you are not prompted, click Add a new competitor.

 Think about which of your competitors' websites you would like to compare your company's site to.
 While you will want to add companies from your industry that you directly compete with, you can also add companies in your industry that you respect and model your business after.
 Type the company's website URL and click Add Competitor.

 HubSpot will fetch data for this competitor.
 Since HubSpot gathers its data for this report from several different data sources, it may take a few minutes to process your addition.

 2. Fill in any additional competitor data

 Once the site is done processing, the Competitors Report will display all the available data.